 Apple Tarte Tatin

 To finish off the apple tarte tatin, we need to add pie crust to the top.
 As I said above, you can use a good quality storebought crust, or make your own.

-I make a perfect circle by placing a similarly sized skillet on top of the pie crust, and running a knife around the edges:
+I make a perfect circle by placing a similarly sized skillet on top of the pastry dough, and running a knife around the edges:

 Then you can take the pie circle and lay it right on top of the apples:

 If you don’t get the right sized circle, no problem!
-Just tuck the extra inside the skillet.
+Just tuck the excess pastry inside the skillet.

 Bake!

-Place the skillet on top of a sheet pan to catch any drips, then bake for 20 minutes, until the crust is golden brown on top:
+Place the skillet on top of a rimmed baking sheet to catch any drips, then bake in a 400F preheated oven for 20 minutes, until the buttery pastry crust is golden brown on top:

 If the tart doesn’t seem to want to come out, wait another 10 minutes, then try again.

-- Cooking Time: The apples will seem overly firm when they head into the oven, but they will soften quite a bit in those 20 minutes, so do not cook them longer.
+The apples will seem overly firm when they head into the oven, but they will soften quite a bit in those 20 minutes, so do not cook them longer, despite any temptation.
 It is possible to overcook the apples and have them come out mushy.

-- How to Store: Any leftovers can be stored in the fridge or in the freezer.
-Store in the fridge for up to 5 days, in an airtight container so it doesn’t absorb off flavors.
+Any leftovers can be stored in the fridge or in the freezer, either in an airtight container, or tightly wrapped with plastic wrap.
+Store in the fridge for up to 5 days.

+Apple Tarte Tatin